LucasAntonio-LAM/Spotify-Clone/README.md

 # Spotify-Clone
-Clone do site do spotify
+Clone do site do spotify usando tailwindcss